whtmst/twow-raid-visuals/README.md

   - Silenced the looping Duck quacks.
   - - Was unable to make them just quack randomly as they lack fidget animations.
   - Quieted Carvan Kodo footsteps.
+  - Quieted Repair Bot movement.
   - Gave Concussion Blow a different sound than Shield Slam.
   - Gave Totemic Recall a different sound than totem placement.

 - **Other:**
-  - Removed obnoxious green tinting from: Decaying Flesh debuff, Corrosive and Deadly Poison, Poison Spit pet attack.
+  - Removed obnoxious green tinting from: Decaying Flesh debuff, Corrosive and Deadly Poison, Poison Spit pet attack, Gift of Arthas.
   - Removed distracting stones from Earthquake.
+  - Removed transparancy from Reality Fracture.
   - Small tooltip fix for Spirit of the Ancients.

 - **Credits:** These contributors did not ask to be credited but should be mentioned.